Proteins are the most abundant organic molecules of the living system are commonly known as the building blocks of the body.

 ⇒ Primary Structure of Proteins

-It describes the linear sequence of amino acids which are held together by peptide bond
+It describes the linear sequence of amino acids which are held together by a peptide bond

 ⇒ Secondary Structure of Proteins